Highlander Research and Education Center: Early years

 The Highlander Folk School was originally established in Grundy County, Tennessee, on land donated for this purpose by educator Lilian Wyckoff Johnson.
 When Highlander was founded in 1932, the United States was in the midst of the Great Depression.
 Workers in all parts of the country were met with major resistance by employers when they tried to organize labor unions, especially in the South.
 Against that backdrop, Horton, West and Dombrowski created the Highlander School "to provide an educational center in the South for the training of rural and industrial leaders, and for the conservation and enrichment of the indigenous cultural values of the mountains."
 Horton was influenced by observing rural adult education schools in Denmark started in the 19th century by Danish Lutheran Bishop N. F. S. Grundtvig.
 During the 1930s and 1940s, the school's main focus was labor education and the training of labor organizers.
 In the 1930s, Myra Page taught here.
+From 1938 to 1953, the Highlander Folk School ran the Highlander Nursery School to provide no-cost early learning to the white working-class children of Summerfield, Tennessee.
+The Highlander Nursery School was a cooperative institution relying on the material support and goodwill of local residents, and it helped to build relationships with families who might have otherwise opposed Highlander Folk School's pro-civil rights agenda.